Hasura Design Philosophy

 Using its metadata, a database engine is able to operate entirely at runtime (as a service) without any build-time work on the part of the developer.
 A declarative metadata system is useful, because the database engine can effectively “think about itself” and automatically abstract away the grunt work over a predictable but flexible API.

 Furthermore, a database server is now able to provide guarantees and SLAs on performance, security, availability and on other operational aspects out of the box.

-When we started thinking about technical design primitives for Hasura, we’ve taken heavy inspiration from the database world, having worked extensively with databases like Postgres, building search services with Lucene 🤓, synchronizing data from normalized data stores to normalized data stores and other similar OLTP data tasks.
+When we started thinking about technical design primitives for Hasura, we took heavy inspiration from the database world, having worked extensively with databases like Postgres, building search services with Lucene, synchronizing data from normalized to de-normalized data stores and other similar OLTP data tasks.

 A convenient way to think about Hasura is that it is the frontend of a distributed database engine that works at the web-tier to support, ahem, web-scale loads.

 Check out the table below that draws analogies from a database world to the Hasura GraphQL engine.

 |Expose models & methods over a relational algebra||Expose data models and methods over a unified JSON abstraction|